xtbmaster/Clojure/url_checker/README.md

 # url_checker

 A console Clojure tool designed to check whether an introduced URL is valid.
-It also allows to get main info from the URL
+It also allows to get main info from the URL.

+New version works only with predefined patterns.

 ## Usage

-insert: lein run "your_url_here"
+insert: lein run

 ## License